Workday/mps-code-reviewer/README.md

 dist/build/artifacts/reviewPlugin/com.workday.yp.review.zip
 dist/build/artifacts/reviewPlugin/com.workday.yp.review.git.zip
 ```
-These two plugins can then be installed into MPS.
+Once the plugins are built, `gw install` will install or update the plugins.
+Subsequently, `gw uninstall` will uninstall the plugins.

 ## Built With

 * [Mbeddr Platform](http://mbeddr.com/) - MPS library providing tons of awesome features.
+In particular, we are using Conditional Editors to provide the inline comment view.

 ## Contributing